digital-asset/daml-finance/docs/source/tutorials/instrument-modeling/equity-extension.rst

 Dividend option
 ***************

-Sometimes, a company may give shareholders the option of choosing what kind of dividend they want to receive.
+A company may give shareholders the option of choosing what kind of dividend they want to receive.
 For example, a shareholder could choose between a dividend in cash *or* in stock.
 The ``DeclareDividend`` choice can be used for this as well.
 The issuer creates one event for each dividend option that shareholders can choose from: